-In the surrounding countryside, large Cortijo’s dot the landscape, responsible for breeding the pigs, cattle and horses that permeate the landscape, many worked by generations of the same families on their massive estates.
-The light here is magical, changing throughout the day, but particularly stunning at sunrise or sunset when the shadows caste by the endless succession of hills, creates hues of blue, green and grey that ripple into the horizon.
+Large Cortijos, dedicated to breeding pigs, cattle and horses, dot the surrounding countryside, many worked by generations of the same families of these massive estates.
+The light here is magical, changing throughout the day, but particularly stunning at sunrise or sunset, when the shadows caste by the endless succession of hills, creates hues of blue, green and grey that ripple into the horizon.
 It’s a landscape that quietly seduces you, so that the longer you spend here, the more you love it and appreciate its old fashioned charm, slow pace of life and visual delights.

-In winter, the sierra gets snow and the tightly knit village communities are snugly harnessed to work the seasons to maximum effect, using the abundant timber to burn wood fires to keep warm when temperatures drop.
-Spring is one of the most beautiful times to visit, when carpets of flowers spring up and the Dehesa is lush and green, the air warm and the Sierra devoid of tourists.
+In winter, the sierra gets snow, and the tightly knit village communities are snugly harnessed to work the seasons to maximum effect, using the abundant timber to burn wood fires to keep warm when temperatures drop.
+Spring is one of the most beautiful times to visit, with carpets of flowers, the Dehesa lush and green, the air warm and the sierra devoid of tourists.

-Swifts dart around, making nests in the eaves of village buildings and these small communities feel like time capsules from the past, where life hasn’t really changed over hundred’s of years, except for the arrival of the motor car and tourism.
-It’s an area that borders Portugal and many visitors come from there to appreciate and enjoy what’s on offer.
-It has a unique charm that I’ve not experienced elsewhere in Spain, as well as a fascinating history, as this was where the Moors built their earliest Mosques, after colonising this part of the country in the early 8th Century.
+As Swifts dart around, making nests in the eaves of village buildings, these small communities feel like time capsules from the past, where life hasn’t really changed over hundred’s of years, except for the arrival of the motor car and tourism.
+Because the area borders Portugal, many visitors come from there to appreciate and enjoy what’s on offer.
+It has a unique charm I’ve not experienced elsewhere in Spain, as well as a fascinating history, as this was where the Moors built their earliest Mosques, after colonising this part of the Spain in the early 8th Century.

-This 1,000 year old mosque, on the hilltop above the stunning village of Almonaster la Real (al-Munastyr, in Arabic), has commanding views into the far distance towards the south of Huelva Province.
-It boosts the oldest Mirab in Spain, which is the alcove in any Mosque indicating the direction to Mecca, towards which all Muslims must pray five times a day.
+This 1,000 year old mosque, on the hilltop above the stunning village of Almonaster la Real (al-Munastyr, in Arabic), has commanding views into the far distance towards southern Huelva Province.
+It boosts the oldest Mirab in Spain; the alcove in any Mosque indicating the direction to Mecca, towards which all Muslims must pray five times a day.